 - This abstract has only been submitted once for ICRR 2019.

 - A submission as a particular presentation type may be changed to a different type following review in order to be accepted and included in the programme.

 - Presenters may be recorded for live streaming.
 A recording of the presentation and a copy of the slides may be published online after the conference.

 - It is the responsibility of the Presenting Author to submit the abstract.
 They are the main contact whose responsibility it is to communicate with other co-authors and ensure that they register to be included in the programme.

-- Accepted authors must register by 22 March to confirm acceptance of their offer in the programme.
+- Accepted authors must register by 26 July (accepted poster) to confirm acceptance of their offer in the programme.
 If accepted authors are not registered by this date, they may be removed from the programme.